AramLF/brbinstall/Flavor/ArchBased/README.md

 # brbinstall ArchBased
 ArchBased

-Flavors  :
-- gnomed (gnome with extensions and theming)
-Arch ready
-gnome with extensions and theming

 ## Needs

 If your distribution doesn't come with yay you might want to install it :